-- #1 No Adverse Events: No complication or complication so trivial that no intervention is required. - #2 Outcome Unknown: This includes patients lost to follow-up and is displayed that way on the case list. - #3 Adverse Events: Check all that apply including delayed healing, infection, unplanned consultation with other specialists, puncture or laceration to other body organ or structure, adverse event such as DVT, MI, PE, CVA, Flap loss, drainage, or unplanned re-operation, unplanned hospital stay or other adverse event.
-Concisely describe all adverse events in the text field provided. - 16.
+• No Adverse Events: No complication or complication so trivial that no intervention is required.

+- Adverse Events: Check all that apply including delayed healing, infection, unplanned consultation with other specialists, puncture or laceration to other body organ or structure, adverse event such as DVT, MI, PE, CVA, Flap loss, drainage, or unplanned re-operation, unplanned hospital stay or other adverse event.
+Concisely describe all adverse events in the text field provided. - 17.
 Complete the "Mortality within 30 days of procedure" field.
 This is treated as a required field.